-The pandemic forced governments to take extreme measures despite the foreseen catastrophic effects to the economy.
-A country-wide lock down was the only solution in sight to slow down the virus and ‘flatten the curve’.
-Many governments did show a great deal of reluctance and delay in following suit, fearing the immense burden of the ripple effects of such a lock down would cause.
+The pandemic forced governments to take extreme measures despite the foreseen catastrophic effects on the economy.
+A country-wide lockdown was the only solution in sight to slow down the virus and ‘flatten the curve’.
+Many governments did show a great deal of reluctance and delay in following suit, fearing the immense burden of the ripple effects of such a lockdown would cause.

-The government, public figures and media came together to spread public service messages on prevention measures emphasizing on staying indoors.
-While almost every business at some point has faced closure, TV channels [ majority of them being news channels], remained operational due to nature and demand of their business.
+The government, public figures, and media came together to spread public service messages on prevention measures emphasizing staying indoors.
+While almost every business at some point has faced closure, TV channels [ majority of them being news channels], remained operational due to the nature and demand of their business.

 The makers got together to decide what can be done to fill in the studio audience void and someone in the meeting room had an epiphany.
 While we are already putting the host at risk why should he go down alone?
 Let’s bring in more people to his existing entourage and that too celebrities, they shall join the comrade in this noble cause!
 Huzzah!

-Most shows have almost 6 people on screen whereas the technical crew continuing the daily hustle behind the scenes.
-There are no mask and at times no gloves in sight.
+Most shows have almost 6 people on the screen whereas the technical crew continuing the daily hustle behind the scenes.
+There are no masks and at times no gloves in sight.
 Some are even seated dangerously close to each other.
-What is ironic is how this small party brings up COVID-19 and states examples or narrate personal experiences about how they advocated social distancing but the other person ignored these warnings.
-Well can you blame them?
+What is ironic is how this small party brings up COVID-19 and states examples or narrates personal experiences about how they advocated social distancing but the other person ignored these warnings.
+Well, can you blame them?

 It is almost bizarre to see them go on air and one wonders whether PEMRA is going to sit this one out?